pombreda/pgreloaded/doc/modules/sdlmouse.rst

 .. function:: show_cursor(show : int) -> bool

    Shows, hides or queries the state of the mouse cursor.
-If *show* is 1, the cursor will be shown, if it is 0, the cursor will be hidden.
-If *show* is -1, the state of the cursor(shown or hidden) will be returned as boolean flag.
+If *show* is 1 or ``True``, the cursor will be shown, if it is 0 or ``False``, the cursor will be hidden.
+If *show* is -1, the state of the cursor (shown or hidden) will be returned as boolean flag.

    This will always return a bool, indicating whether the cursor is shown or hidden.

    This wraps `SDL_ShowCursor`.